JetBrains/amper/docs/src/user-guide/product-types/jvm-app.md

+---
+description: Learn how to use the `jvm/app` product type in a module to build a JVM console or desktop application.
+---
 # :intellij-java: JVM application

 Use the `jvm/app` product type in a module to build a JVM console or desktop application.